tinkei/jane-street-knight-moves-6/README.md

   - Then loop over all _A_, _B_, _C_, starting from the lowest sum, and identify paths that evaluate to 2024.
   - Finally, select any two paths, one starting from _a1_ and one from _a6_, that has the same combinations of _A_, _B_, _C_.
 - The whole thing took around two and a half days.
+- As an afterthought, if I had realized the sample space of potential knight moves and that multiple optimal solutions exist, I would have ditched the idea of caching all possible knight moves and already interrupt the calculation when the first solution is encountered.
+But hindsight is 20/20.

 ## Set up

 - Create virtual environment once: `python -m venv $env:HomeDrive$env:HomePath\venvs\jane-street`
 - Activate virtual environment in PowerShell: `& "$env:HomeDrive$env:HomePath\venvs\jane-street\Scripts\Activate.ps1"`
+- `pip install -e .`
 - Navigate to `./src/knight_moves_6/solver`.
 - Note that all calculations are store in `./knight-moves-6.db`.
 - Generate all permutations of ABC using `generate_abc.py`.